 Scale + Mutual Viewing = Shared Knowledge

-Modern-day households have moved away from traditional gender-specific roles, with collaboration now key to making purchase decisions.
-Brands must widen their communications beyond the main shopper, and reach all family members.
+Brands must adjust and widen their communications beyond the main shopper, effectively engaging all household members to unite and inform opinions.
 Out of Home is perfectly placed to deliver broadcast and inclusive reach.
-Naturally consumed together, it is a channel that fosters shared knowledge and inspiration to help drive decisions.
+Naturally consumed together, it is a channel that fosters shared knowledge and inspiration.

 agree advertising builds awareness and shared knowledge amongst members